USS Theodore Roosevelt Returns to Sea

 |0

-This work, USS Theodore Roosevelt Returns to Sea [Image 7 of 7], by PO3 MacAdam Weissman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt Returns to Sea [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT